kastoestoramadus/dev-blog-env/_posts/2019-01-22-wsl-linux-windows-marriage.md

 tags: [ 'vm', 'linux', 'windows', 'docker' ]
 ---

 With a new contract, I had a chance to prepare a full Windows environment for Scala project development.
-Blog post contains pros and cons without the final verdict.
+Blog post contains pros and cons without the a verdict.

 # Why MS OS?
 - MS has changed severely since realized their new and strong competition.